John French, 1st Earl of Ypres: Cavalry controversy

 The first edition of the Cavalry Journal appeared in 1906, promoted by C. S. Goldman, an admirer of French.
-It was put on an official basis in 1911.
+It was made official in 1911.

 Lieutenant General Friedrich von Bernhardi's Cavalry in Future Wars was published in 1906, with a preface by French, repeating his arguments that cold steel gave the cavalry moral superiority, and that the next war would see an opening clash of cavalry.
-French also claimed that Russian cavalry in the Russo-Japanese War had come off worse as they were too willing to fight dismounted—this was the opposite of the truth.
-The new edition of Cavalry Training in 1907 reaffirmed that cold steel was the main weapon of the cavalry.
+The new edition of Cavalry Training in 1907 reaffirmed that steel was the main weapon of the cavalry.
 However, at the end of the 1908 Manoeuvres French criticised cavalry's poor dismounted work, and—to Haig's annoyance—declared that the rifle was cavalry's main weapon.
-He also noted that infantry lacked a doctrine for the final stages of their attack, as they closed with the enemy—something which was to prove a problem in the middle years of the Great War.
+He also noted that infantry lacked a doctrine for the final stages of their attack—something which was to prove a problem in the middle years of the Great War.
 The lance was formally reinstated in June 1909.
 However, in his 1909 Inspection Report French again criticised cavalry's poor dismounted work.

-Although French believed that the "cavalry spirit" gave them an edge in action, his tendency to identify with his subordinates—in this case the cavalry, whose identity seemed under threat—and to take disagreements personally caused him to be seen as more of a reactionary than was in fact the case.
+Although French believed that the "cavalry spirit" gave them an edge in action, his tendency to identify with his subordinates—in this case the cavalry—and to take disagreements personally caused him to be seen as more of a reactionary.
 In the event, cavalry would fight successfully in 1914: the "cavalry spirit" helped them to perform well on the Retreat From Mons, while they were still capable of fighting effectively on foot at First Ypres.

 There was general agreement that the greater size of battlefields would increase the importance of cavalry.
 The publication of Erskine Childers' War and the Arme Blanche (1910) with a preface by Roberts went some way to reinstating the reformers' case.
 Childers argued that there had been only four real cavalry charges in South Africa, inflicting at most 100 casualties by cold steel, but acknowledged that French, "our ablest cavalry officer", disagreed with him.
 However, in September 1913 the Army Council decreed that Mounted Infantry would not be used in future wars and the two existing Mounted Infantry brigades were broken up.